daos-stack/daos/docs/admin/telemetry_guide.md

 daos_metrics output is available in multiple units. for example, Counters, Gauge.
 It can display the data based on different unit type.

 ### Display Counter type metrics
+A counter is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset or to zero on restart.

 ```
 sudo daos_metrics -c -M -C